ixxan/Outlet/README.md

 Our Slogan: "We don't charge, we provide!"

-Note: Outlet is capable of operating with its full function on most types of browsers and mobile sevices.
+Note: Outlet is capable of operating with its full function on most types of browsers (e.g. Chrome, Safari, Firefox, Explorer, etc.) and mobile sevices (e.g. iOS, Android, etc.).

 ## Getting Started